 (I) For 2024 and subsequent model year engines, engine rated speed and engine family.

+(J) For 2031 and subsequent model year engines, family certification level (FCL) for CO2 (g/bhp-hr) and the highest value of rated power ("Pmax") for all the configurations included in the engine family (specifically, the CO2 FCL and Pmax used by the OBD system to comply with the NOx emission tracking requirements in section (h)(5.3.3)(J)).

-(J) For purposes of the calculated load and torque parameters in section (h)(4.2.2)(A) and the torque, fuel rate, and modeled exhaust flow parameters in section (h)(4.2.2)(G), manufacturers shall report the most accurate values that are calculated within the applicable electronic control unit (e.g., the engine control module).
+(K) For purposes of the calculated load and torque parameters in section (h)(4.2.2)(A) and the torque, fuel rate, and modeled exhaust flow parameters in section (h)(4.2.2)(G), manufacturers shall report the most accurate values that are calculated within the applicable electronic control unit (e.g., the engine control module).
 “Most accurate values”, in this context, shall be of sufficient accuracy, resolution, and filtering to be used for the purposes of in-use emission testing with the engine still in a vehicle (e.g., using portable emission measurement equipment).

 (4.2.3) For all engines so equipped: